arturataide/I2C4IOPT/README.md

 ###### Step3 - Distributed Controllers
 In the single controller scenario the script used is the [IOPT2AC_distributed.py].
 This step needs to be done as many times as there are GALS Models.
-In this script the user as to introduce the I2C addresses of the arduino boards.
+In this script the user as to introduce the I2C addresses of the Arduino boards.
 ```sh
 Inputs
 Digital 2 -> net1